How Hiking Guides Are Trained in Taiwan

 Introduction of knotting, and practice and applications of six main knot tying skills.

-Introduction of mountain meteorology and how to interpret the weather forecast and data from Central Weather Bureau in Taiwan for hiking.
+Introduction to mountain meteorology and how to interpret the weather forecast and data from the Central Weather Bureau in Taiwan for hiking.

-Red Cross instructors give the training of administering CPR, treating fracture and injuries, bandaging, and immobilizing, etc.
+Red Cross instructors give the training in providing CPR, treating fractures and injuries, bandaging, immobilizing, etc.

 6. Camping Skills